openwisp/openwisp-docs/general/glossary.rst

+:orphan:

 Glossary
 ========

-The contents of these page were obsolete and have been merged in the following page:
-:doc:`Architecture, Modules, Technologies
+The contents of these page were obsolete and have been merged in the following page: :doc:`Architecture, Modules, Technologies
 <../general/architecture>`.